dams3/custom-user-kbdLayout/README.md

 I use my own layout based on dvorak, which I've adapted to be able to also write in French.
 I've also adapted it to my programming needs.

-Here is the layout :
+Here is my layout :

 <p align="center">
   <figure>